Briann January: WNBA career

-In 2015, January was shooting a career-high in both field goal and 3-point percentage.
+In 2015, January was shooting a career-high in both field goal and three-point field goal percentage.
 The Fever advanced to the finals for the second time in four years.
 They had once again faced the Minnesota Lynx but lost the series in five games.
+In August 2015, January signed a multi-year contract extension with the Fever.
+At the conclusion of the 2015 season, she was named to the All-Defensive First Team alongside Fever teammate, Tamika Catchings.

-In 2016 and 2017, January would be named to first and second all-defensive team respectively.
+In 2016 and 2017, January would be named to first and second all-defensive team, respectively.

 After nine seasons played with the Fever, January was traded to the Phoenix Mercury in exchange for a top-10 draft pick in March 2018.
 In 2018, January would be the starting point guard for the Mercury, joining Diana Taurasi in the backcourt.
-She would put a new career-high in 3-point percentage while leading the league in that category.
-The Mercury finished 20-14 with the number 5 seed in the league.
-They would defeat the Dallas Wings in the first round elimination game 101-83.
-In the second round elimination game, the Mercury defeated the Connecticut Sun 96-86.
+She would put a new career high in three-point percentage while leading the league in that category.
+The Mercury finished 20–14 with the number 5 seed in the league.
+They would defeat the Dallas Wings in the first-round elimination game 101–83.
+In the second round elimination game, the Mercury defeated the Connecticut Sun 96–86.
 In the semi-finals, the Mercury lost in five games to the Seattle Storm.

 In 2019, January re-signed with the Mercury to a multi-year deal.
-On July 10, 2019, January scored a season-high 18 points in a 91-68 victory against the Washington Mystics.
-The Mercury finished as the number 8 seed with a 15-19 record.
-The Mercury were eliminated in the first round elimination game 105-76 by the Chicago Sky.
+On July 10, 2019, January scored a season-high 18 points in a 91–68 victory against the Washington Mystics.
+The Mercury finished as the number 8 seed with a 15–19 record.
+The Mercury were eliminated in the first round elimination game 105–76 by the Chicago Sky.

 Overseas career

 For the 2009–10 off-season, January played in Turkey for Tarsus Belediyes.
 In the 2010–11 off-season, January played in Israel for Raanana Hertzeliya.
 In the 2012–13 off-season, January played in Israel once again for Elektra Ramat Hasharon.
 In the 2013–14 off-season, January played in Brazil for Maranhao Basquete.
 In the 2014–15 off-season, January played in Turkey once again for Adana ASKİ SK.
 In July 2016, January signed with Adana ASKİ SK for a second stint during the 2016–17 off-season.
-In 2019, January signed with Sopron Basket of the Hungarian League for the 2019-20 off-season.
+In 2019, January signed with Sopron Basket of the Hungarian League for the 2019–20 off-season.